calfoy/meiyingw.github.io/_pages/about.md

 - (with Katharina Schmid).
 The Role of Undesirable Precedents in Negotiations. *Working paper*

-- Zhou, H., **Wang, C.**, Li, Z., & Yang, Y. Reinstating Pleasantness as a Causal Antecedent of Interest. *Working paper*
+- (with Haotian Zhou, Ziqian Li, and Yu Yang).
+Reinstating Pleasantness as a Causal Antecedent of Interest. *Working paper*

-- (with Selin Kesebir & Daniel Heller).
+- (with Selin Kesebir and Daniel Heller).
 Gender and Equity Perceptions. *Data collection*

-- (with Daisung Jang & Jeffrey Loewenstein).
+- (with Daisung Jang and Jeffrey Loewenstein).
 Perceptions of Information in Negotiations. *Data collection*

 - (with Katharina Schmid).
 Overcoming Undesirable Precedents in Negotiations. *Data collection*

-- (with Selin Kesebir & Katharina Schmid).
+- (with Selin Kesebir and Katharina Schmid).
 Reminders, Agency, and Managers' Willingness to Delegate. *Data collection*

 - (with Katharina Schmid).
 When and Why Do People Underestimate the Effect of Undesirable Precedents? *Conceptual stage*